|Portable Welders: Necessary, but Dangerous on the Farm||| Print ||

 Portable Welders, Necessary but Dangerous on the Farm

-On many farms they are integral to keeping equipment repaired and functional, but on other farms they are death lurking at the end of a frayed cable.
-Portable welders in good condition and used properly are valuable allies in reducing down time in the press of fieldwork.
+On many farms they are essential to keep equipment working, but on other farms they are death lurking at the end of a frayed cable.
+Portable welders kept in good condition and used properly, keep important equipment usable, and keep a farm running.
 But many farmers and farm workers have not only suffered debilitating shocks, but electrocution from welding equipment that is not maintained and should have been replaced long ago.
 Safe Electricity, a program of the Energy Education Council, strongly urges farmers to keep welding equipment in good repair as a matter of course.

 Safe work procedures need to be developed for welding, such as using extended reach cables if the welder cannot be placed adjacent to the worksite.
 Connect the grounding clamp as close as possible to the area being welded, and ensure it is in good condition, as well as the grip for the electrode

 Properly sized ground fault circuit interrupters (GFCI), which shut off power instantly if there’s a problem, should be used.